pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/no-item-underflow/README.md

 - So the Goal is to reach Cerulean Cave, and here is the [fastest path](https://www.youtube.com/watch?v=7jT0nZStQNU)
   - Take this path carefully: you are walking out of bounds, one false step can crash the game

-## CERULEAN CAVE, COOLTRAINER GLITCH AND SECOND BTW
+## CERULEAN CAVE  AND COOLTRAINER GlITCH

 - Now, we will manip a Lvl 55 Ditto : this is why you need to get consistent at yoloballs ; you can't catch a Lvl 55 Ditto in one ball like that normally.
 - Once you entered the cave, do the **[Ditto Manip](https://www.youtube.com/watch?v=aIE01IgqhFw)**